 - Without dedicated funding from local and state governments to promote tourism, its economy shrinks - fewer people come to Denver, reducing the money that enters our economy.

-- Colorado welcomed a record 60.2 million visitors in 2012, including 29.5 million overnight visitors and 30.7 million day trip visitors.
+- Colorado welcomed a record 31 million visitors in 2013, including 31 million overnight visitors and 30.7 million day trip visitors.
+There were also a record of 33.6 million day trips in 2013.

 - Direct-travel spending supported 144,600 jobs.